Content note: mentions of abortion, abuse, cheating.

 - NO LIES.
 We do not lie to each other.
 This includes little white lies and lies by omission as well as big, bare-faced lies.

 - NO DOUBLE STANDARDS.
 Any agreement we make in our relationship applies absolutely equally to both of us.

 They sound simple, but they cover an awful lot of ground.
 Everything else is negotiable – but these two principles underpin it all.
 To me, they sum up the mutual respect, consideration and equality that is necessary for love to thrive.
 Any time there’s a big decision to be made or a negotiation to be had, it will be held against these values.
 If it contradicts either principle, that’s a deal breaker – the thing won’t happen, the agreement won’t be made.
 We recently rejected an agreement that, on paper, made perfect sense because it would have violated Core Value #2.

 Yours are bound to be different, but you need to know what they are.

-And when I look back now, I can see that our relationship had few if any values of its own – the ‘bottom line’ was He Says, CK Obeys.
+And when I look back now, I can see that that relationship had few if any sustainable values of its own – the “bottom line,” such as it was, was He Says, She Obeys.
 (Which is fine in so far as it goes – as a consensual kink – but it was going on a long time before he collared me and extended far into reaches of my life I’d never agreed to have controlled.
 It wasn’t kink.
-I was simply afraid of him.)
-Once I saw that I was not living in accordance with my values and that the relationship did not have a solid value-based framework of its own, I could not unsee it and the undoing began.
+I was simply afraid of him).
+Once I saw that I was not living in accordance with my values and that the relationship did not have a solid value-based framework of its own, I could not unsee those facts and the undoing began.

-In my humble opinion: your partner may have different interests.
+So what’s the takeaway here?
+Your partner may have different interests.
 They may come from a different walk of life.
 They may have life experiences you have not lived, and vice versa.
 But if your core values – or the way you view the core values of your relationship – are very different or even opposing, you will probably be in for a very rough ride.